geogardenclub/geogardenclub.github.io/docs/user-guide/adding-vendors-crops-varieties.md

 ## Adding a Variety

 To add a variety, navigate to the Varieties Index Screen from the side navigation menu.
 Click the "+ Variety" button in the lower right corner of the screen.
 Enter the variety's information and click the **Submit** button.

-## Adding a Vendor

-To add a vendor, navigate to the Vendors Index Screen from the side navigation menu.
-Click the "+ Vendor" button in the lower right corner of the screen.
-Enter the vendor's information and click the **Submit** button.